Navigating entanglement via Ruderman-Kittel-Kasuya-Yosida exchange: Snake, bouncing, boundary-residing, pulse, and damping-stabilized time-frozen trajectories: Results

 \subsection{Out-of-phase vibrations}

-The vibrational phase difference $\Delta \phi $ induces out-of-phase vibrations.
-Crucially, in this regime, the \textit{single} ETI $ I\left( t\right) $ can no longer be factored out as in Eq. (\ref{eq:Ut}).
-While two different ETIs, $I^{A}\left( t\right) $ and $I^{B}\left( t\right) $ , may yield a mathematically similar form, the DM in Eq. (\ref{eq:rhot}) loses the periodic structure defined by the unified $I\left( t\right) $.
-This breakdown of periodicity means that the entanglement evolution becomes generally non-periodic.
+The introduction of a relative vibrational phase difference $\Delta \phi =\phi ^{A}-\phi ^{B}\neq 0$ defines the regime of out-of-phase vibrations.
+In this regime, the time-evolution operator can no longer be parameterized by a single ETI $I\left( t\right) $, as was done in Eq. (\ref{eq:Ut}).
+Instead, the dynamics are governed by two distinct integrals, $I^{A}\left( t\right) $ and $I^{B}\left( t\right) $.
+Although these integrals share the same functional form, their relative phase mismatch prevents the DM in Eq. ( \ref{eq:varrhot}) from retaining the strict periodic structure associated with a unified $I\left( t\right) $.
+Consequently, the resulting entanglement evolution becomes generally non-periodic.

-Indeed, as shown in Fig. \ref{fig:outofp_mixpure}, the concurrence no longer follows simple repeating patterns as in the in-phase or antiphase cases.
-For $\Delta \phi =90 {{}^\circ} $ and $\Delta \phi =120 {{}^\circ} $ panels (a) and (b) illustrate how the concurrence evolves for mixed and pure initial states, respectively.
-The trajectories move progressively farther away from the entanglement-unentangled boundary, exhibiting a slow overall growth on which fast modulations (or sub-oscillations) are superimposed.
-In particular, $W_{3}$ and $W_{5}$ (mixed states) and $W_{7 \text{--}10}$ (pure states) reach significantly higher entanglement values, and $W_{2}$ and $W_{4}$ (mixed states) even exhibit growing-amplitude swings that cross the boundary multiple times.
-This behavior reflects the complex interplay of the two ETIs.
-Figure \ref{fig:outofp_mixpure} also demonstrates that out-of-phase motion provides a powerful means of attaining strong entanglement.
+Indeed, as shown in Fig. \ref{fig:outofp_mixpure}, the concurrence ceases to follow the simple repeating patterns observed in the in-phase or antiphase cases.
+Panels (a) and (b) illustrate the evolution for mixed and pure states, with phase differences of $\Delta \phi =120 {{}^\circ} $ and $\Delta \phi =90 {{}^\circ} $, respectively.
+The trajectories tend to drift progressively farther from the entanglement-separability boundary, exhibiting a slow overall growth upon which fast modulations (sub-oscillations) are superimposed.
+Notably, weightings $W_{3}$ and $W_{5}$ (mixed states) and $W_{7\text{--}10}$ (pure states) achieve significantly higher entanglement values than their $\Delta \phi =0$ counterparts.
+Furthermore, $W_{2}$ and $W_{4}$ (mixed states) exhibit swings with growing amplitude that cross the boundary multiple times.
+This complex behavior arises from the interference between the distinct accumulation rates of $I^{A}\left( t\right) $ and $I^{B}\left( t\right) $.

-Such an out-of-phase mechanism provides access to quantum states that cannot be reached under the strictly periodic motion ($\phi ^{A}=\phi ^{B}$), highlighting the potential of phase-engineered RKKY coupling to create highly versatile and non-repetitive entanglement trajectories.
-Nevertheless, in the above scenario, the entanglement trajectories do not converge to a stable value, which limits their practical applicability.
-Introducing damping mechanisms offers a pathway to stabilize the trajectories, as will be discussed in the following.
+Figure \ref{fig:outofp_mixpure} demonstrates that out-of-phase motion enables access to quantum states and high-entanglement subspaces that are inaccessible under strictly periodic motion ($\phi ^{A}=\phi ^{B}$).
+This regime highlights the potential of phase-engineered, alternating RKKY coupling to create highly versatile and non-repetitive entanglement trajectories.
+However, a key limitation in this scenario is that the trajectories do not naturally converge to a stable value, restricting their direct applicability for state preparation.
+To address this, we introduce damping mechanisms that provide a route to stabilize the trajectories.